 The main reason for this pressure is due to the rotation of the earth beneath the moving air causing an apparent deflection of the wind to the right in the northern hemisphere and left in the southern hemisphere.
 On the other hand, air blows in an anticlockwise direction through a low-pressure centre and clockwise around a high-pressure centre in the northern hemisphere.

 The weather and climate of any place are decided by the movement of air across the earth.
 The land, sea and air are heated up by the sun’s radiation.
-The land and water bodies also heat up the air and it becomes dense.
-Hot air is increased which creates low pressure over that area and cold air sinks and creates a region of high pressure.
+The land and water bodies also heat up the air, becoming dense.
+Hot air is increased, which creates low pressure over that area and cold air sinks and creates a region of high pressure.
 Air also likes to maintain equal pressure like other fluids.

 Most of the rain from the monsoon is dumped over hills and mountains, especially the Western Ghats and the Himalayas.
 This is known as the Advancing Monsoon climate.
 As the air hits these mountains, it tries to move towards the lower pressure areas by rising and gaining altitude.

-When the air rises, the temperature falls and the air cools.
+When the air rises, the temperature falls, and the air cools.
 Unable to hold vapour, the water becomes rain.
-Since the Himalayas are so tall, by the time the rain reaches the Tibetan Plateau and Ladakh; it has cooled sufficiently to release almost all the moisture it can hold.
-Therefore, Tibet and Ladakh only receive dry winds which equalize the low pressure but bring very little rain.
+Since the Himalayas are so tall, by the time the rain reaches the Tibetan Plateau and Ladakh, it has cooled sufficiently to release almost all the moisture it can hold.
+Therefore, Tibet and Ladakh only receive dry winds, which equalise the low pressure but bring very little rain.